Benjas333/RussianRoulettePy/README.md

 Idk.
 If you want so.

 ## License
 Idk.
 This code is trash.
-Credits to the meme author who inspíred me to do this 🗿.
+Credits to the meme author who inspired me to do this 🗿.